7 Payment Challenges and Solutions for Online Businesses

 Choosing the right option for a business will deliver the best results.
 Being able to make the right choice means first understanding the challenges your business faces and understanding that these challenges can change over time as business grows and markets change.
 We are under no illusion that a powerful payment orchestration platform like IXOPAY is for everyone.
 Not every business requires multiple PSPs and payment methods; not every business operates in multiple markets.
 Payment solutions are varied and cater to many different business cases.
 We do however believe that making an informed decision is beneficial to everyone.

 If you need a global payments solution that allows you to offer regional payment methods across the globe and process payments at scale, get in touch with us.
 Our team can help your business meet the challenges of online payments is an ever-changing digital world.Contact

-IXOPAY is a payments orchestration platform enabling independent, flexible and global payment processing.
-As a highly scalable and PCI-DSS certified “fintech enabler”, IXOPAY fulfills the needs of large merchants as well as those of “white label” clients: payment service providers (PSPs), acquirers and independent sales organizations (ISOs).
-The modern, easily extendable architecture offers smart transaction routing & cascading, state-of-the-art risk & fraud management, fully automated reconciliation and settlements processing, comprehensive reporting as well as plugin-based integration of acquirers, payment service providers and alternative payment methods (APMs).
+IXOPAY is a best-of-breed payment orchestration platform offering flexible and independent global payment processing options.
+Fully PCI-DSS Level 1 certified and highly scalable, IXOPAY caters to the needs of enterprise merchants and white label clients, including payment service providers (PSPs), acquirers and independent sales organizations (ISOs).
+Built upon modern, easily extendable architecture, IXOPAY provides smart transaction routing with cascading, state-of-the-art risk and fraud management, fully automated reconciliation and settlements processing, comprehensive reporting and access to hundreds of acquirers, payment service providers and alternative payment methods.

-IXOPAY provides services to both national and iternational eCommerce clients from its offices in Vienna, Austria and Florida, USA.
-The owner-led and -financed company has grown from 2 to more than 80 employees and is focused on building innovative solutions for eCommerce.
+IXOPAY is trusted by national and international enterprises and has offices in Austria and the USA.
+The owner-led and financed company has grown from 2 to over 80 employees by delivering innovative eCommerce solutions.